jupyter/enhancement-proposals/jep-process-v2/jep-process-v2.md

   - Defining a unique cell identifier
 - Does the proposal/implementation PR impact multiple orgs, or have widespread community impact?
   - Updating nbformat
-- Does the proposal/implementation change an invariant in one or more orgs?
+- Does the proposal/implementation impact the interoperability of software components developed in separate Jupyter Subprojects?
   - Defining a unique cell identifier
   - Deferred kernel startup
 - Does the proposal/implementation create a new concept that will impact multiple repositories?
   - Sandboxed cell outputs
-- Does the proposal involve creating a new repository or subproject?
+- Does the proposal involve creating a new GitHub organization or subproject?
+  - jupyter-xeus

 ## Distribution